rackerlabs/technical-blog/_posts/2013-02-10-host-your-facebook-app-on-the-rackspace-open-cloud.markdown

 Don't need our Managed Cloud?
 No problem.
 All Rackspace cloud customers automatically receive Fanatical Support.
 Our techs are here for you 24x7x365 via phone, chat and ticket.
 They'll provide OS-level support, but won't be able to login to your server to perform advanced trouble shooting, or provide application-level support.

+Other Tools

+A number of leading cloud application providers bring you apps, software and functionality to complement your cloud infrastructure, including the following:

+   -   Track and manage your spend with [Cloudability](https://www.cloudability.com)
+   -   Enhanced application and performance monitoring with [New Relic](https://newrelic.com)
+   -   Performance and load testing of your application up to web-scale level with [SOASTA](https://www.soasta.com)
+   -   Easy browser-based management of your Cloud Files storage with [Cyberduck](https://cyberduck.io)

+That should get you started in hosting your Facebook app on

 That should get you started in hosting your Facebook app on the Rackspace open cloud!

 _This post was authored by Garry Prior who joined Rackspace in April 2012 as a Senior Product Manager in the UK, and played a key role in launching the open cloud product set in our International business.
 Prior to joining Rackspace Garry held various product management/development roles during eight years at UK mobile operator O2.
 Outside of Rackspace, Garry also founded and runs a mobile-web based business called Taxi for two.
 He is married with two young kids and lives just outside of London, UK._